Peloton Logo

 Peloton Logo History

 The more difficult the situation, the more profit Peloton gets.
-The latest rise in the price of its shares is associated with the COVID-19 pandemic because due to the closure of gyms, sports fans were forced to work out at home.
-As a result, the demand for home fitness equipment grew so much that the company briefly limited sales due to a shortage of products.
+The latest rise in its share price is associated with the COVID-19 pandemic because, with gyms closed, sports fans were forced to work out at home.
+As a result, the demand for home fitness equipment grew so much that the company briefly limited sales due to a product shortage.

 Stocks hit a new all-time high after an exercise bike manufacturer was implicated in a patent infringement case.
 Paradoxically, Icon Health and Fitness only boosted Peloton’s popularity with its lawsuit.